Illinois-IoT/main-project/tutorials/day3/day3.md

 ### b) Constant Streaming

-Now that we have successfully used `OpenCV` to grab a single image from the camera, lets move on to a video stream.
+Now that we have successfully used `OpenCV` to grab a single image from the camera, let’s move on to a video stream.

 The concept is similar to how we got a single image above.
 But instead of calling `capture` on the camera object, we will call `capture_continuous` instead.
 Intuitive right?

-But in order to process each indivdual frame in this continuous stream, we will need a for loop:
+But in order to process each individual frame in this continuous stream, we will need a for loop:

 ``` Python
 for frame in camera.capture_continuous(raw_capture, format="bgr", use_video_port=True):